 Connecting from Apps on Miget

-Using internal connection values is the recommended way for your apps to connect to your Miget database.
-The hostname, username, database, and password are displayed on the Addon database page:
+Using internal connection values is the recommended way for workloads running inside Miget.
+The hostname, username, database, and password are displayed on the service or addon page:

 An internal connection string that looks like postgres://fcsn1vo8:PXERTRrlRhTb@postgres-t7hvtfin.migetcyy.eu-east-1.migetapp.internal:5432/t7hvtfin is also available if needed.
 Many database frameworks allow (or require) a connection string instead of individual connection parameters.